Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Notations, Reformulations, and Main Strategies

-Next, to establish the $L^p(I)$-estimates of $(r^m\rho)^\frac{1}{p}(u,v)$ for some $p>n$, we introduce the second key observation, which stems from the Hardy inequality (see Lemma \ref{hardy} in Appendix \ref{appA}).
-Specifically, by treating the radial coordinate $r$ as a weight function defined on $[0,1)$, we are able to derive some new $r$-weighted $L^p(0,1)$-estimates of $\rho$ based on the BD entropy estimates and the Hardy inequality:
+Next, to establish the $L^p(I)$-estimates of $(r^m\rho)^\frac{1}{p}(u,v)$ for some $p>n$, we employ an idea involving the Hardy inequality (see Lemma \ref{hardy} in Appendix \ref{appA}).
+By treating the radial coordinate $r$ as a weight function defined on $[0,1)$, we are able to derive some $r$-weighted $L^p(0,1)$-estimates of $\rho$ based on the BD entropy estimates and the Hardy inequality: